Article

 NPS/T RODHOUSE

-The sagebrush biome is the largest terrestrial biome in the Continental U.S. and 1.3 million acres of intact sagebrush steppe are being lost each year to wildfire and conversion to invasive nonnative annual grassland.
+The sagebrush biome is the largest terrestrial biome in the Continental United State and 1.3 million acres of intact sagebrush steppe are being lost each year to wildfire and conversion to invasive nonnative annual grassland.
 Within the biome, the sagebrush ecosystems of the Interior Northwest are uniquely threatened by this fire-annual grass positive-feedback cycle, particularly in the Snake River Plain where these impacts were first described.
 Despite these threats, 30 million acres of intact sagebrush remain home to many important wildlife species including greater sage grouse and migrating deer, elk, and pronghorn, and provide important ecosystem services including carbon storage.
-The significance of these fire-related threats to sagebrush ecosystems has been studied and documented by multiple Department of the Interior agencies, noted in the Sagebrush Conservation Strategy and Sagebrush Conservation Design.
+The significance of these fire-related threats to sagebrush ecosystems has been studied and documented by multiple Department of the Interior bureaus, noted in the Sagebrush Conservation Strategy and Sagebrush Conservation Design.

 Two young men and one young woman stand among native plants in a high desert.